eclipse/cloe/README.md

 any errors occur during the build, you may have to force Conan to build all packages instead of re-using packages it finds:
 ```
-    make package-all
+    make package CONAN_OPTIONS="--build"
 ```
 Run `make help` to get an overview of the available targets we expect you to use.
 For more details on how this is done, have a look at the Makefiles in the repository root.

-If you experience timeout issues waiting for Conan Center, the reason is likely the boost dependency's hundreds of binary packages.
-You can then slightly increase Conan's timeout configuration like so:
+If you experience timeout issues waiting for Conan Center, you can slightly increase Conan's timeout configuration like so:

-    export CONAN_REQUEST_TIMEOUT=320
+    export CONAN_REQUEST_TIMEOUT=360

 ### Running Cloe